vineethkumarv/sv-wiki/Control-Flow-Interview-questions.md

-1.**How to call the function inside a task? giving example with code.**
+**1. How to call the task inside a function? giving example with code.**

 **Answer**: Normally task can be a call function inside the task.
 but calling the task inside the function is not possible because task has delay elements and the function does not have any delay elements but a wall clock delay is there.